thedevd/techBlog/springboot/microservices/netflix-zuul-api-gateway-server/README.md

 <p align="center"><img src="https://github.com/thedevd/imageurls/blob/master/sprintboot/rest-calls-with-zuul.png"/></p>

 * The first image shows the direct interaction of client to end microservices without Zuul, where clients should know the port and host of the microservice they want to connect.
 The second image shows, we have now Zuul as common entry point means it receives all the requests coming from the clients(browser/mobile) and then delegates the requests to correct internal microservice.
 So in this clients does not need to know the port and host of the microservice they want to connect, this things is now handled by Zuul proxy server with the help of Eureka-Server having the service registry.
-* Let's test the routing of the client's request through Zuul proxy server which we have configured in first step.
+* Let's test how client's request is executed/routed through Zuul proxy server which we have configured in first step.
 Before we do this we are assuming-
   * Already a [Eureka-Server](https://github.com/thedevd/techBlog/tree/master/springboot/microservices/netflix-eureka-naming-server) is running on port 8761.
   * Atleast single instance of [product-catalog-service](https://github.com/thedevd/techBlog/tree/master/springboot/microservices/product-catalog-microservice) is running on port 8092 (..
 8093).
 (Keep in mind the `spring.application.name` property which is `product-catalog-service`).
 This app has exposed an API to query the product catalog details which is - `/api/product/{productCode}`
   * Atleast single instance of [inventory-service](https://github.com/thedevd/techBlog/tree/master/springboot/microservices/inventory-microservice) is running on port 8082 (..
 8083).(Keep in mind the `spring.application.name` property which is `inventory-service`).
 This service has exposed an API to query inventory details of a product - `/api/inventory/{productCode}`